Tom Leatherwood: Archiving problems at Register's Office

 Soon, she came before the Shelby County Commission and asked to hire new employees to alleviate the backlog of archiving.
 Initially, the Commission rejected her request.
 However, during the meeting she told those present that the Register's Office had a nearly 15-year backlog and that Leatherwood had not properly overseen the archiving.
 She was quoted as saying, "it would take one employee 246 years to scan the backlog of materials from 2005 through 2018.
 It would take five people 49 years, 10 people 25 years, 20 people 13 years and 50 people five years."

 In December 2019, the Shelby County Commission approved $168,412 to hire two full-time employees and three temporary workers.

 Ford said that the backlog of archiving was a "catastrophe" and that fixing the problem, "would take years and not be cheap."

 In July 2021, the Shelby County Commission was presented with a proposal to fix the archiving problem left by Leatherwood.
 According the proposal, there were nearly 80 million documents that were left unarchived.
 Those documents were divided into "high priority" and "low priority".
 The number of documents was evenly divided with approximately 38 million in each category.

 Two options to fix the archiving problem were listed in the proposal.
 One option was to outsource the archiving to a private company.
-The proposal stated that archiving just the high priority items would cost approximately $15 million dollars and take approximately five years.
+The proposal stated that archiving just the high priority items would cost approximately $15 million and take approximately five years.